-How to Utilize an Alcohol Intervention
+How to Stage an Alcohol Intervention

 In the current context the term intervention refers to a structured and organized attempt by family and friends of an individual with a substance use disorder to point out the dysfunctional and destructive aspects of that individual’s behavior and convince the person to get into treatment.
-Because many individuals with alcohol use disorders are not able to view their behaviors objectively, using an alcohol abuse intervention allows the person to be exposed to numerous points of view regarding their alcohol abuse.
+Because many individuals with alcohol use disorders are not able to view their behaviors objectively, using an alcohol intervention allows the person to be exposed to numerous points of view regarding their alcohol abuse.

-The utility of an intervention lies in the ability of the participants to appeal to the strength of the individual’s bonds with family members and close friends, get them outside of their own subjective and selfish motives, and look at their behavior as individuals close to them view it.
+The utility of an alcoholism intervention lies in the ability of the participants to appeal to the strength of the individual’s bonds with family members and close friends, get them outside of their own subjective and selfish motives, and look at their behavior as individuals close to them view it.
 Because there is strength in numbers, the intervention can work by removing the person with the alcohol use disorder from their own subjective viewpoint, addressing their issues with reluctance and denial, and implementing undesirable consequences if the person continues to abuse alcohol and decides not to enter treatment.

 How Do Alcohol Abuse Interventions Work?